 There are a number of mosquito species found in Tennessee.
 The most common types are permanent pool mosquitoes, floodwater mosquitoes, and container mosquitoes.
-It may be hard to determine the individual species by the casual observer.
-Each species has some habits and appearances that might give you a good idea.
+It may be hard to determine the individual species by the casual observer, but each species has habits and appearances that might give you a good idea.

 Mosquito Types In Tennessee

-Aedes albopictus and some Culex mosquito species are considered Container Mosquitoes.
+Aedes albopictus and some Culex mosquito species are considered container mosquitoes.
 They will lay eggs into small water-filled containers like cans, tires, pots, pet bowls, buckets or tree cavities.
 These types are very common around homes because of the small container habitat.
 They can usually develop from egg to adult in 10-12 days.
 Aedes albopictus, commonly known as the Asian Tiger mosquito, is considered the most common mosquito in Tennessee.

 - Some mosquito eggs can wait for years to develop into mosquitoes